Windows Media Player Won’t Find Album Info- Step by Step Guide

-Suppose you face a problem in the Windows Media Player library not adding files no matter what you do.
+Suppose you face a problem in the Windows Media Player library, not adding files no matter what you do.
 In that case, your database is most likely corrupted, and you may have to delete it, and then again, you have to add all your media back to the library.
-Below are a few methods users can use to solve the windows media player not updating album info problem.
+Still not solved?
+Below are a few methods users can use to solve the Windows media player not updating album info problem.

 How to Add it Manually?

-However hard you try, Microsoft’s media player often won’t be able to locate the suitable artwork for some of your music albums.
+However hard you try, Microsoft’s media player often won’t locate the suitable artwork for some of your music albums.
 Maybe you’ve got a (or older) album that can not be matched to a respected image.
-Maybe it’s a local band that hasn’t released their album through a professional record label.
+Maybe a local band hasn’t released their album through a professional record label. laptop

-If it is not available in the online resources that Windows media player 12 uses, it will undoubtedly come up with the best match or even empty-handed.
-And, in some scenarios, there can be so many irrelevant results that you end up giving up altogether.
+If it is not available in the online resources that Windows Media Player 12 uses, it will undoubtedly come up with the best match or even empty-handed.
+And, in some scenarios, there can be so many irrelevant results that you give up altogether.

-The best thing is to update them using a downloaded image file manually when this happens.
-You can find many more images online and probably find the correct one rather than using Windows media player 12.
-Through this process, how to find album information on a windows media player can be easily solved.
+When this happens, it is best to update them using a downloaded image file manually.
+You can find many more images online and probably find the correct one rather than using Windows Media Player 12.
+Through this process, how to find album information on a Windows media player can be easily solved.

 Also See: Elmedia Player for Mac Review: Universal Media Player for macOS